-Transfers under the Dublin Regulation are usually carried out as deportations since no deadline is set for "voluntary departure" to the responsible Member State.
+Transfers under the Dublin Regulation are usually carried out as removals since no deadline is set for "voluntary departure" to the responsible Member State.
 Even if asylum seekers offer to leave Germany on their own, this is frequently not accepted and an escorted return is carried out instead.

-Generally, in line with the Residence Act,94 dates of deportations were not previously announced to asylum seekers in Dublin procedures.
+Generally, in line with the Residence Act, dates of removals were not previously announced to asylum seekers in Dublin procedures.
 The police performed unannounced visits to places of residence e.g. reception centres with a view to apprehending the person and proceed to the transfer.
 In 2019, a deviation from this general practice has been observed in AnkER centres in Bavaria.
 Following the issuance of the Dublin decision of the BAMF, the competent Central Aliens Office (Zentrale Ausländerbehörde, ZAB) notifies the applicant of the date and destination of the transfer and instructs him or her to be present in his or her room in the reception centre at a specified time for pick-up by the police, usually between 03:30 and 05:00.
 If the applicant is not found in his or her room at that time, the ZAB deems the person to have "absconded" and informs the BAMF accordingly in order for the extension of the transfer deadline from 6 to 18 months to be ordered under Article 29(2) of the Dublin Regulation.
+In August 2021, the Federal Administrative Court ruled this practice unlawful, as a sole absence at the time when the aliens' office has ordered an applicant to be present cannot be interpreted as amounting to "absconding".
+Rather, all circumstances of a case have to be taken into account.

-The extension of the deadline to 18 months has been heavily debated in the context of "church asylum" (Kirchenasyl), the temporary sanctuary offered by religious institutions to protect people facing deportation from undue hardship.
-The new guidelines of the Federal Office for Migration and Refugees (BAMF) which took effect on 1 August 2018 state that an extension of the transfer deadline to 18 months for reasons of "absconding" can be ordered under a number of circumstances, including where: (a) church asylum is not notified on the day it is provided; (b) the file is not transmitted to the BAMF within a four-week period to justify grounds of hardship; or (c) church asylum was only provided after a negative decision from the BAMF.95 These measures have been criticised by religious and refugee-supporting organisations, and run counter to the approach taken by courts.
-In a 2018 ruling, the Administrative High Court of Bavaria held, in line with the dominant position of domestic case law, that a person receiving church asylum whose whereabouts are reported to the BAMF cannot be considered as "absconding" from the Dublin procedure.96
+The extension of the deadline to 18 months in case of absconding has been heavily debated in the context of "church asylum" (Kirchenasyl), the temporary sanctuary offered by religious institutions to protect people facing removal from undue hardship.
+Guidelines of the Federal Office for Migration and Refugees (BAMF) which took effect on 1 August 2018 state that an extension of the transfer deadline to 18 months for reasons of "absconding" can be ordered under a number of circumstances, including where: (a) church asylum is not notified on the day it is provided; (b) the file is not transmitted to the BAMF within a fourweek period to justify grounds of hardship; or (c) church asylum was only provided after a negative decision from the BAMF.
+152 These measures have been criticised by religious and refugee-supporting organisations, and run counter to the approach taken by courts.
+In a 2018 ruling, the Administrative High Court of Bavaria held, in line with the dominant position of domestic case law, that a person receiving church asylum whose whereabouts are reported to the BAMF cannot be considered as "absconding" from the Dublin procedure.
+153 This was confirmed by a ruling of the Federal Administrative Court in 2020.
+154 The BAMF has adapted its practice and has clarified in January 2021 that persons in "open church asylum" where their whereabouts are known are not considered to be absconding.
+155 This led to an increase in reported cases: in 2021, a total of 822 cases of "church asylum" have been reported to the BAMF, up from 335 cases in 2020.
+In nine cases, the BAMF has decided to apply the sovereignty clause of the Dublin regulation and to conduct the asylum procedure in Germany.
+156